3Cs Framework: Company, Customer, Competitor (Worked Example)

 Useful questions:

-• Who are the real alternatives?
+• Who are the real alternatives, including indirect substitutes?

 • How are competitors positioned on price, product, and channel?